Meaning of Incoterms in global trade

-Anyone who is involved in global trade should have a full understanding of incoterms.
-Incoterms are the worldwide accepted global trade rules..
+Anyone who is involved in global trade should have a complete understanding of Incoterms.
+Incoterms are the worldwide accepted international trade rules..

 Incoterms are the internationally accepted standard set of trade rules for all forms of global trade.
 Incoterms are trade rules by the International Chamber of Commerce (ICC).
 The Incoterms registered name by the ICC is an acronym for “international commercial terms.”